Some people have an MBA. You have your Athlete Story.

-If you are not clear on your defining stories, you are missing some serious ‘savings’ that you can cash in on in different ways – during and after your sports career.
+If you are not clear on your defining stories, you are missing some serious ‘savings’ that you can cash in on in different ways – during and long after your sports career.

 Your stories are gold – when told